OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/index.md

 :align: left
 :alt: Blue rings mark the locations of exoplanetary systems.
 We are looking back toward the Sun from hundreds of light years away, and the green, wire-frame sphere, centered on the Sun, shows the extent of our radio signals.
 The sphere is 160 light years in diameter.

 Blue rings mark stars that have a known planetary system.
-The 80-light-year-radius, wire-frame sphere is called the Radio Sphere and encompasses our radio, which have been traveling out into space for roughly 80 years.
+The 80-light-year-radius, wire-frame sphere is called the Radio Sphere and encompasses our radio signals, which have been traveling out into space for roughly 80 years.
 The Sun and Solar System lie at the center of the sphere.
-Many exoplanet lie inside the sphere and, theoretically, have heard from us.
+Many exoplanets lie inside the sphere and, theoretically, have heard from us.
 :::

 :::{toctree}
 :maxdepth: 1
-:caption: Exoplanet Assets
+:caption: Assets

 exoplanets/index
 exoplanet-candidates/index